jessemartin/keyboard-hardware/README.md

 Keyboard PCBs
 -------------

 A single, reversible board is used for each keyboard half.

-The top of the board is used for the left half, and the bottom for the right half.
+The top of the board is used for the left half, and the bottom for the right half:

 <img src="/img/board_top.png" height="600px" />
 <img src="/img/board_bottom.png" height="600px" />